mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 #### Funds of Knowledge within ideocultures

+Many studies in the school of research Cole describes above align with concepts of how home discourses or and FoK can be drawn on as a resource by participants to facilitate learning in new environments [@moje_working_2004] .

+The process of merging the knowledge and discourses of  first space (home life) with the process of of the second space (school or institution) into a new third space has been explored in many studies [@moje_working_2004; @gutierrez_developing_2008; @gutierrez_developing_2008; @bryant_academic_2009].

 Cole's recent work address the use of FoK to form ideocultures in educational interventions [@rajala_utopian_2023]